sile-typesetter/casile/README.md

 * Perl, Python, Lua, Node, Zsh, and a few other language interpreters!
 * Various modules for those languages like `lua-yaml`, `python-ruamel`, `python-isblib`, and `python-pandocfilters`.
 * Up to date versions of assorted shell tools like `jq`, `yq`, `entr`, `bc`, and `sqlite`.
+* The CLI utility variant of [git-warp-time][git-warp-time] (the library variant is also used by Cargo at build time).
 * GNU Make (and assorted other GNU tools) glue everything together.
 * The default book templates assume system installed versions of **Hack**, **Libertinus**, and **TeX Gyre** font sets.
 * Some other stuff (`./configure` will warn you if your system doesn’t have something that’s required).